biolab/orange3/doc/data-mining-library/source/tutorial/regression.rst

 .. index:: regression

-Regression in Orange is from the interface very similar to classification.
+Regression in Orange is, from the interface, very similar to classification.
 These both require class-labeled data.
 Just like in classification, regression is implemented with learners and regression models (regressors).
 Regression learners are objects that accept data and return regressors.
 Regression models are given data items to predict the value of continuous class:

 .. literalinclude:: code/regression.py